donaldbales/doctosql/README.md

 # doctosql
-Javascript Document to Relational Data Integration
+Javascript Document to Relational Database Integration

+## Release

+1.0.0 Only support for SQL Server.
+Added unit tests using AVA

 ## Configuration